 Improved Concentration and Attention

 Rigorous teamwork exercises are great activities to improve academic performance, as they require decision-making capabilities, firing up the brain and body at the same time.
 All the additional blood that flows to the brain during exercise bathes brain cells in oxygen and glucose, which they need to function.
 The more the brain receives, the better it performs.
-Undoubtedly, sport and brain development are necessary for a healthy progression into adulthood.
+Undoubtedly, sports and brain development are necessary for a healthy progression into adulthood.

-Higher Levels of Chemicals That Affect Mood
+Higher Levels of Chemicals that Affect Mood

 Spending time away from screens, whether watching TV or on social media, is also vital to strengthen socialization skills and build psychological fortitude, particularly if children participate in group activities.
 According to the Healthy Sport Index, school athletes are less likely to suffer from loneliness and low self-esteem compared to children who don’t play any sport.